geowe/geowe-core/README.md

 	bingKey = YOUR_BING_MAPS_KEY

 ####what3words config:
-In order to use what3words feature, you need specify your own what3words api key.
-You must contact with [what3words](http://what3words.com) to obtain it.
+To use what3words feature, you need to specify your own what3words api key.
+You must contact [what3words](http://what3words.com) to obtain it.

 Put your key in ErraiApp.properties file, located at: src\main\resources